Mastermindzh/Quizzer-dwa-sharon-rick/README.md

 ## 3.1 Containerization

-Containerization makes applications truly isolated and portable because it ecapsulates systems which are kernel based.
-By including its own operating system layer it eliminates even more dependencies.
 We've opted to use "Docker" to containerize our application.
 We've done this for a couple of reasons, key being that Docker makes applications able to run anywhere, on any machine.

 - General separation of concerns (e.g a node server doesn't have to run a webserver)